-While it is usually thought that risk aversion makes households more hesitant to adopt new technologies, what if new technologies are risk-reducing?
+While it is usually thought that risk aversion makes households more hesitant to adopt new technologies, what if new technologies allow reductions in risk?
 We assess the perceptions of households regarding the riskiness and other properties of different maize varieties.
 If DT maize is both higher yielding and more drought tolerant, why should farmers still prefer to grow traditional varieties?

 We find that preferences for local maize are related to its superior post-harvest pest resistance.
 This creates a trade-off between yield and pest resistance in the choice of varieties.
-We do not have quantitative data on the extent of post-harvest losses but also assess the degree of adoption of local maize and intensity of fertilizer use on local maize.
-Post-harvest loss expectations may compel more risk averse households to prefer local maize, but this may be countered by the higher yield risk of local maize.
+We do not have quantitative data on the extent of post-harvest losses and their variability/risk but also assess the degree of adoption of local maize and intensity of fertilizer use on local maize.
+Post-harvest loss expectations may compel more risk averse households to prefer local maize, but this may be countered by the higher yield risk of local maize (trade-off between two types of risk).